Home front during World War II: Japan

+Civilian sentiment and government war efforts

 There was great civilian support for the war by July 1937.
 The successful Japanese invasion of Manchuria in the early 1930s fueled the rise of aggressive foreign policy and radical nationalism.
-The Japanese shimbun's and radio station's reporting of the events helped spread this sentiment quickly.
-Understanding the benefits of educating the populace about the war efforts, the Japanese government soon followed suite.
-Starting in January 1938, ten minutes of war news was broadcast at 7:30 PM every day.
+Japanese shimbuns' and radio stations' reporting of the events helped spread this sentiment quickly.
+Understanding the benefits of educating the populace about war efforts, the Japanese government soon followed suit.
+Starting in January 1938, ten minutes of war news was broadcast at 7:30 pm every day.

 At the start of the war, the Home Ministry of Japan established more campaigns to generate support for the war.
 For instance, citizens were encouraged to avoid luxuries and save wealth for the state.
 The government even reformed its education system by rewriting ethics textbooks to be more nationalistic and militaristic.
 Schoolchildren were also taught nationalistic songs such as the Umi Yukaba:

 "If I go away to the sea,I shall be a corpse washed up.If I go away to the mountain,I shall be a corpse in the grassBut if I die for the Emperor,It will not be a regret."
 In 1937, the Shinmin no michi (The Way of the Subjects) was given to all Japanese citizens in order to teach them how they should behave.
 Similarly, the Japanese war ministry issued the Senjinkun (Field Service Code) in 1941, which tried to educate the soldiers on how to behave during wartime.
 Specifically, the Senjinkun contained the famous ideal of no-surrender which inspired many Japanese servicemen to commit suicide than risk capture or surrender.
 Observation of civilian wartime diaries and letters suggest that the government was successful in garnering massive support for the war.
 Despite the rationing that causes food shortages, many Japanese were happy to oblige.
 Sakamoto Kane, Kōchi housewife wrote: "For fish, the community council gave us a distribution of only shrimp and swordfish; we can't get either pork or beef.
 I have the feeling that little by little there will be shortages but that in war, we must aim for frugality even in small ways and we must be careful about waste–for the sake of the country."
 Such sentiments were very common in Japan.